 (a) Six members appointed by the governor with the advice and consent of the senate, no more than three of whom shall be members of the same political party;

-(b) The director of transportation, who shall be a voting member, and the director of budget and management, both of whom shall serve as ex officio members, without compensation;
+(b) The director of transportation, or the director's designee, who shall be a voting member, and the director of budget and management, or the director's designee.
+The directors or their designees, as applicable, shall serve as ex officio members, without compensation;

 (c) One member of the senate, appointed by the president of the senate, who shall represent either a district in which is located or through which passes a portion of a turnpike project that is part of the Ohio turnpike system or a district located in the vicinity of a turnpike project that is part of the Ohio turnpike system;